mitmath/18303/README.md

 To start with, we looked at ∇2u=λu in a 2d Lx×Ly box with Dirichlet boundary conditions, and looked for separable solutions of the form X(x)Y(y).
 Plugging this in and dividing by XY (the standard techniques), we get 1d eigenproblems for X and Y, and these eigenproblems (X''=X×constant and Y''=Y×constant) just give us our familiar sine and cosine solutions.
 Adding in the boundary condition, we get sin(nxπx/Lx) sin(nyπx/Ly) eigenfunctions with eigenvalues λ=-(nxπ/Lx)2\-(nyπ/Ly)2.
 As expected, these are real and negative, and the eigenfunctions are orthogonal...giving us a 2d Fourier sine series.
 For example, this gives us the "normal modes" of a square drum surface.

+### Lecture 9 (Sep.
+24)

+**Handouts:** [notes on Bessel functions and cylindrical problems](lecture-8.pdf); also [IJulia Bessel-function notebook](lecture-8.ipynb); [pset 2 solutions](pset2sol-f14.pdf); [pset 3](pset3-f14.pdf) (due next Wed.; office hours are next Tues. instead of this Thurs.)

 Finished consideration of separability of ∇2u=λu in a 2d box, from notes: discussed orthogonality of these eigenfunctions.
 Also showed that separability breaks down, in general, for non-constant coefficients in the box.

-### Lecture 9 (Sep 25)

-**Handouts:** [notes on separation of variables](separation.pdf) (from last time), [notes on Bessel functions and cylindrical problems](lecture-8.pdf), [pset 3 solutions](pset3sol-f13.pdf), [pset 4](pset4-f13.pdf) (due Oct 2); also [IJulia Bessel-function notebook](lecture-8.ipynb) (also in [html](lecture-8.html))

 More separation of variables: cylindrical case of a cylinder of radius R with Dirichlet boundary conditions.
 Show that the Laplace eigenequation here is indeed separable into a function of θ multiplied by a function of r, satisfying separate 1d ODEs.
 Show that the θ dependence is sin(mθ) or cos(mθ) (or any linear combination), where m is an integer (in order to be periodic in θ).
 The r dependence satisfies a more complicated 2nd-order ODE that we can't solve by hand (even if you have taken 18.03).

 At this point, it's more a historical question than a mathematical one: has someone solved this equation before, and if so is there a standard name (and normalization, etc) for the solutions?
 In fact, that is the case here (not surprisingly, since the Laplacian is so important): our r equation is an instance of **Bessel's equation**, and the solutions are called **Bessel functions**.
 The canonical two Bessel functions are Jm and Ym: there is a standard convention defining the normalization, etcetera, of these, but the important thing for our purposes is that J is finite at r=0 and Y blows up at the origin.
-In Matlab, these are supplied as the built-in functions [besselj](http://www.mathworks.com/help/techdoc/ref/besselj.html) and [bessely](http://www.mathworks.com/help/techdoc/ref/bessely.html), and we use Matlab to plot a few of them to get a feel for what they look like: basically, sinusoidal functions that are slowly decaying in r.
+In Julia, SciPy, Matlab, and similar packages, these are supplied as built-in functions (e.g. [besselj](http://www.mathworks.com/help/techdoc/ref/besselj.html) and [bessely](http://www.mathworks.com/help/techdoc/ref/bessely.html)), and we use Julia to plot a few of them to get a feel for what they look like: basically, sinusoidal functions that are slowly decaying in r.

 To get eigenfunctions, we have to impose boundary conditions.
 Finite-ness of the solution at r=0 means that we can only have Jm(kr) solutions, and vanishing at r=R means that kR must be a root of Jm.
 We have to find these roots numerically, but this is easy to do, and we obtain a discrete set of eigenfunctions and eigenvalues.